A study on the effects of mixed explicit and implicit communications in human-artificial-agent interactions: Experimental design

 \subsection{Objective and subjective metrics}

 The outcomes related to hypotheses H1 and H2 are time and number of errors.
-The system registers the interaction duration, including both phases, except for initialization, verbal instructions, and audio file execution times.
+The system registers the interaction duration, including both phases, except for initialisation, verbal instructions, and audio file execution times.
 More specifically, the time for the phase instructions is excluded because they are only given in the first configuration.
 We also exclude the times for the execution of the audio files for the virtual agents' voices to prevent the differences in the sentences' length from affecting the comparison between the two communication configurations.

-Errors are counted whenever the indicated colors in Phase 1 or counting values in Phase 2 are wrong.
+Errors are counted whenever the indicated colours in Phase 1 or counting values in Phase 2 are wrong.
 We discard system errors, such as wrong identification of a pointing gesture.
-When the task finishes due to timeout, we count one extra error for each color not added in Phase 1 and each counting value not inserted in Phase 2.
+When the task finishes due to timeout, we count one extra error for each colour not added in Phase 1 and each counting value not inserted in Phase 2.

 The hypotheses H3 to H6 are related to subjective outcomes, namely acceptance, transparency, and sociability of the virtual agents and the perceived interaction efficiency.
 We measure each variable with a Likert scale \citep{Likert1932} containing a set of \textit{items} (sentences) that people answer with one of the following options: (1) totally disagree, (2) disagree, (3) do not know, (4) agree, and (5) totally agree.
 Therefore, we have five response \textit{levels} (1 to 5), and we present them to the participants always in the same order and without numbered labels.